NilanchalaPanda/Weather-App/README.md

  ### Weather App

 This is a simple weather app that allows users to enter a city name and see the current weather conditions.
+The OpenWeather API is used in the project to fetch the live data.

 ### Prerequisites